 - starts to facilitate incentives for European farmers to invest in sustainable intensification of their farms and rural communities in order to reverse the rural decline that has typified much of the European landscape over the past two decades.

-Pannonia Bio, located in Dunafoldvar, Hungary, is the largest ethanol production facility in Europe, every year producing 450 million litres of ethanol, 350 thousand tons of DDGS, and 15 thousand tons of corn oil.
-Supporting over 2000 rural jobs in Hungary, Pannonia’s ethanol every year achieves larger and larger GHG savings, while EU-produced ethanol in general already achieves on average more than 60% savings.
+Pannonia Bio, located in Dunafoldvar, Hungary, is the largest ethanol production facility in Europe, every year producing over 500 million litres of ethanol, 325 000 tons of DDGS, and 12 000 tons of corn oil.
+Supporting over 5 000 direct and indirect rural jobs in Hungary, Pannonia’s ethanol every year achieves larger and larger GHG savings, while EU-produced ethanol in general already achieves on average more than 60% savings.

 For every ton of ethanol produced by Pannonia, one ton of Pannonia Gold DDGS is also produced.
 This GMO free, anti-biotic free high protein feed is essential for reducing Europe’s chronic protein deficit.

 Ethanol Europe is bringing new products and new investments to market.
 Stay tuned.